1. Gautama Buddha was born in __________.

 Explanation: Amaravati was an important center of Mahayana Buddhism.

-65. The great stupa at Sanchi has gateways called:
+65. The great stupa at Sanchi has gateways called__________.

 A) Toranas